rgglez/go-storage/README.md

 # go-storage

-**Notice: the original project seems to be dead.
+**Notice: the original project seems to be [dead](https://github.com/beyondstorage/go-storage/issues/1382) and [broken](https://github.com/beyondstorage/go-storage/issues/1263).
 This is a fork in which I have added the "env" protocol for Aliyun OSS, so the library can authenticate using [STS](https://www.alibabacloud.com/help/en/ram/product-overview/what-is-sts).**